-Electrical control of the C-20 and C-30 lasers is achieved via an RJ-45 connector built into the system.
+Electrical control of the C-40 laser is achieved via a RJ-45 connector built into the system.
 The signals carried on each of the pins are indicated in Table 4-1.
-Details about controlling the laser through the signal interface are discussed in "Operation" in the operator's manual.
+Details about controlling the laser through the signal interface are discussed in Laser Operation.